 As a freelancer, you know you have to sell yourself to win new business.
-Just like everyone else, you'll have your own USP – the very thing that would encourage clients to pick you over other small businesses.
+Just like everyone else, you'll have your USP – the very thing that would encourage clients to pick you over other small businesses.

-But sometimes, a client will come along when you know they're facing the ultimate decision: should they choose you, the sole freelancer... or perhaps go for a larger agency.
+But sometimes, a client will come along when you know they're facing the ultimate decision: should they choose you, the sole freelancer or perhaps go for a larger agency.
 The two options can mean very different things – both good and bad.
 In your case, you want to convince the client that you're the wiser choice.

 We've put together the following reasons why your client could benefit from choosing you instead of a larger agency.

-An agency might be bigger and have more resource but that doesn't necessarily mean they're any better than a seasoned freelancer like yourself.
+An agency might be bigger and have more resource, but that doesn't necessarily mean they're any better than a seasoned freelancer like yourself.

 Your client might get better value for money with someone who has heaps of skills and experience and is more transparent.
 For instance, you can easily see where a freelancer has worked and what they're capable of.
-Whereas an agency might send in the senior directors to the meetings but then get the juniors to do all the work behind the scenes.
+An agency might send in the senior directors to the meetings but then get the juniors to do all the work behind the scenes.

-With a freelancer, all of your client's investment is paying for one person's time and expertise and they're not going towards an agency owner's posh car, legions of staff and fancy office space.
+With a freelancer, all of your client's investment is paying for one person's time and expertise, and they're not going towards an agency owner's posh car, legions of staff and fancy office space.

-You'd think that an agency would deliver a better service, but that's not always the case.
+You'd think that an agency would deliver better service, but that's not always the case.
 Agencies are on treadmills, servicing lots of different accounts.
 They won't always be considering your client's needs or be available 24/7.

 As a freelancer, you have more to lose and will want to do the best job possible.
 You'll answer the phone no matter what.
 You'll be there for them when they need you the most.
-You're loyal and reliable.
-Which leads on to my next point...
+You're loyal and reliable, which leads on to my next point.

 Agencies can be transient, as staff come and go.
-An account or project manager one week might be someone entirely different the next.
+An account or project manager one week might be someone entirely different from the next.
 This can be frustrating, as clients may have to go through an onboarding process each time.

 With you, the freelancer, you build a relationship with your client from day one.
 You learn what makes them tick and respond accordingly.
 Don't underestimate the value of a strong partnership – clients love to work with someone who understands them and their business as well as they do.
 And who remembers what was happening five years ago, nevermind last week.